FIVEL GetIT MOBILE ACCESS

 Fivel’s GetIT is also great for retail sales.
 With high turnover and multiple brands to support, it’s challenging to keep retail staff current.

-With GetIT, reps simply swipe their smartphone at a GetITtag located close to the product display.
-Instantly, key customer qualifying questions or a list of core product benefits to help the rep close more sales, sooner, are displayed on their device.
+With GetIT, reps simply swipe their smartphone at a GetIT tag located close to the product display.
+Instantly, key customer qualifying questions, or a list of core product benefits are displayed on their device.
+This helps the rep close more sales, sooner.

-Better yet, GetIT can be updated remotely as your content changes.
+Importantly, GetIT is updated remotely as your content changes.

 Fivel’s GetIT works for people in the field.
 Keeping sales reps on top of new product releases and updates can be difficult.
 With our NFC tags or simple, searchable menu, sales reps can review and prepare key talking points just before a customer meeting.